Nabil Bahoui

-Nabil Bahoui (/sv/; نبيل بحوي; born 5 February 1991) is a Swedish professional footballer who plays as a forward for Allsvenskan club IF Brommapojkarna.
+Nabil Bahoui (/sv/; نبيل بحوي; born 5 February 1991) is a Swedish former professional footballer who last played as a forward for Allsvenskan club IF Brommapojkarna.

 Club career

 IF Brommapojkarna

 In 2008, Bahoui joined the main team of IF Brommapojkarna.
 Where he was able to appear effective and attract the attention of media.
 He was a key player of the team in many competitions.

 He was also loaned to Gröndals IK, AFC Eskilstuna and Akropolis IF.